 - One cause of two accounts is a student using variations of their school email (firstname.lastname@example.org and email@example.com), or mistyping their email (firstname.lastname@example.org, or email@example.com).

-- Some schools have students sign directly into zyBooks from their learning management system (LMS) like Canvas, Blackboard, etc., which automatically creates an account using the student's university email.
+- Some schools have students sign directly in to zyBooks from their learning management system (LMS) like Canvas, Blackboard, etc., which automatically creates an account using the student's university email.
 Then sometimes the LMS changes the email that is used, like firstname.lastname@example.org and later email@example.com, for seemingly-random reasons.

 Note that when a student clicks a link in LTI, our platform will do the following:

 You can always check which account you are logged into by clicking your name in the upper right-hand corner and selecting "My profile".
 Note that in cases where your school's website creates an account for you, your name might be "LTI User" or "zyBooks User".